jpsim/AWSPics/README.md

 ### How the Authentication Works

 The Lambda function responsible for logging in creates signed session cookies when given valid credentials.
-CloudFront will verify every request has valid cookies before forwarding them.
+CloudFront will verify that every request has valid cookies before forwarding them.

 ```
 Browser                   CloudFront             Lambda              S3